alf-p-steinbach/Expressive-Cpp/README.md

 keywords and generally full expressive C++, but it can be *used* without the keywords, in raw C++.
 If you want to use just those parts of Expressive C++.

-As an example where the pseudo keywords combine with underlying pure C++ machinery, i.e. where both macros and ordinary C++ code are involved, the *expression*
+As an example where the keywords combine with underlying pure C++ machinery, i.e. where both macros and ordinary C++ code are involved, the *expression*
 ```C++
 $invoked{ $var x=1; while( x*x < 50 ) ++x; return x - 1; }
 ```
-&hellip; uses an Expressive C++ pseudo keyword macro, `$invoked`, to produce a lambda, and to pass it to some ordinary C++14 machinery that invokes that lambda and produces its return value with the type implied by the `return` statement.
+&hellip; uses an Expressive C++ keyword macro, `$invoked`, to produce a lambda, and to pass it to some ordinary C++14 machinery that invokes that lambda and produces its return value with the type implied by the `return` statement.